s1lvaj/degoogle/README.md

 ## 8. Operating Systems

 A final step would be to even ditch windows for linux.
 This isn't really related to google, but to privacy more in general.
-Linux ricing and choosing a distribution can also be quite fun, but it requires a lot of work and willingness to learn.
-However, it will give you much more control over your technology.
+Changing to linux requires a lot of work and willingness to learn; however, it will give you much more control over your technology.

 Regarding your phone, its operating system is designed to distract and consume you.
 Changing your operating system to something like GrapheneOS (in the case of pixel phones) can make you take control of it once again.

 ## 9. Next Steps

 If all of these steps have been completed, you are already way better when it comes to online privacy.
 Some next steps would be to limit social media usage.
 While ditching it is not needed, for it can be quite fun to share advetures with friends, it shouldn't define your life, and you should also pay attention to what you post.
 Do NOT share your entire life, specially with people you do not know.
-Use different names or personas when possible.
-Know how to identify scams.
+Also use different names or personas when possible, and know how to identify scams.

-Using apps like signal to commnicate, instead of whatsapp, could also be good, but it isn't critical, like using Tor as your default browser, encrypting all your email and information, only using cash to pay for things, etc. It can be overkill unless you are an activist.
+Using apps like signal to commnicate, instead of whatsapp, could also be good, but it isn't critical, like using Tor as your default browser, encrypting all your email and information, only using cash to pay for things (or, if buying online, using a one-time phone number/email and a one-time card), etc. It can be overkill unless you are an activist.
 The same with turning off you internet when not using it, keep in touch with tech news, and even change to better options if they appear.

-And not really regarding pc/phone stuff, it is crucial that you buy products that you can own.
-Buying a futuristic car can be fun, but if it can be hacked, locks you in for software updates, or locks functions behind a subscription, is it really worth it?
-You deserve to not watch an ad every time you reach a red light.
-Research before investing into it.
+The same philosophy can be made, not only to software, but hardware too.
+Not only on your computer and phone, but also on every product you own.
+Buying a futuristic car can be fun, but it might not be worth it if it locks functions behind a subscription, and you don't know if future updates will block even more.

-And when buying somthing, using a one-time phone number/email and a one-time card can be crucial.